MicrosoftDocs/entra-docs/docs/external-id/customers/overview-customers-ciam.md

 ## Create a dedicated external tenant

-When getting started with External ID for your external-facing apps, you first create a tenant for your apps, resources, and directory of customer accounts.
+When getting started with External ID for your consumer and business customer apps, you first create a tenant for your apps, resources, and directory of customer accounts.

 If you've worked with Microsoft Entra ID, you're already familiar with using a Microsoft Entra tenant that contains your employee directory, internal apps, and other organizational resources.
 With External ID, you create a distinct tenant that follows the standard Microsoft Entra tenant model but is configured for external scenarios.
 This external tenant contains: